This spicy braised tofu is a variation of dubu jorim. Made with a generous amount of liquid, it’s like a stew with

 This dish is totally fine just with the onion and scallion, but I also used mushrooms and a chili pepper in this recipe.
 I sometimes add a little bit of thinly sliced Korean radish and spread in the bottom of the pot before adding the tofu.

 For the liquid, I usually use anchovy broth.
 Dashima broth is a good option for a vegetarian dish, but water is fine too.
 If available, a little bit of salted shrimp (saeujeot) will give an extra boost of umami.

 If you have access to perilla oil and perilla seeds, they are great in this dish, making the dish extra earthy and rustic.
-Perilla seed oil and seeds are distinctly nutty with a hint of minty flavor similar to that of perilla leaves and commonly used in country-style and temple cooking.
+Perilla seed oil and seeds are distinctly nutty with a hint of minty flavor similar to that of perilla leaves.
+They are commonly used in country-style and temple cooking.
 I love and use them quite often in various dishes such as namul and stews.
 Simply use sesame oil and seeds if unavailable.

 My daughter likes this version because she doesn’t have to pan fry the tofu, and it’s deliciously spicy.
 The slightly thickened, flavor packed braising liquid is so delicious mixed with steamed rice!